JagritSF/Hangman-backend/README.md

 5.Define Database and its username and password in the file as same as in .env.example file.
 6.Run php artisan migrate command in terminal to run the database migrations.
 7.Run php artisan serve for running the server on you local.

+## API’s
+1.start-game
+    Users will get registered in Database and if the user has any previous game incomplete it will return last incomplete game word, correct letters, wrong letters
+2. save-last-word
+    Save the last random word to Database which is to be guessed by the user 3.save-wrong-letters
+    Save wrong letters to Database guessed by the user 4.save-correct-letters
+    Save correct letters to Database guessed by the user